HussainAther/philosophy/causality/emergence.md

 of background consciousness (awake, dreaming, etc.), wake consciosuness (perceptual, cognitive, affective, etc.), perceptual consciousness (visual, audotiry, tactile, etc.), and visual consicousness (color, form, location, etc.).

+With one of these contexts, we choose stability criterion at Ls that has complicated neurodynamics to find robust, proper statistical states.

 Selecting one of these levels provides a context which can then be implemented as a stability criterion at Ls.
 In cases like the neural system, where complicated dynamics far from thermal equilibrium are